klaviyo/klaviyo-swift-sdk/README.md

 ### Step 2: Whitelist supported URL schemes

-Since iOS 9 Apple has mandated that the URL schemes that you app can open need to also be listed in the info.plist.
+Since iOS 9 Apple has mandated that the URL schemes that you app can open need to also be listed in the Info.plist.
 This is in addition to Step 1 above.
 Even if your app isn't opening any other apps, you still need to list your app's URL scheme in order for deep linking to work.

-This needs to be done in the info.plist directly -
+This needs to be done in the Info.plist directly -

 ```
 <key>LSApplicationQueriesSchemes</key>